Mariners vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In eight games over the last 10 matchups when favored by bookmakers, the Mariners have a record of 6-2.
+- In nine games over the last 10 matchups when favored by bookmakers, the Mariners have a record of 6-3.

 - In their last 10 games with a total, the Mariners and their opponents have failed to hit the over five times.